 IV.
 Significant Transactions and Changes in Individual Funds

-The overall financial position of the individual governmental funds and/or internal service funds of the District changed significantly from the previous year for the Capital Projects Fund and Internal Service Fund.
+The overall financial position of the individual governmental funds and/or internal service funds of the District changed significantly from the previous year for the Special Education Fund, the Cooperative Education Fund, Capital Projects Fund and Internal Service Fund.